A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best hotels in the Latin Quarter

-Paris 6 is also home to Luxembourg Gardens, Saint Sulpice Church, beautiful architecture, and expensive art galleries, which, unfortunately, replaced all those little bookshops and printers that once populated the quartier to provide the universities nearby.
+Paris 6 is also home to Luxembourg Gardens, Saint Sulpice Church, beautiful architecture, and expensive art galleries, which, unfortunately, replaced all those little bookshops and printers that once provided the universities nearby.

 The 6th District of Paris is also a great place for foodies in Paris, with beautiful gourmet shops and chocolate & pastry shops.
 Some of the most popular food tours in Paris explore and taste the latest trends in sweets in the pastry shops of Saint-Germain-des-Près.